Jose Altuve Player Props: Astros vs. Blue Jays

-Wednesday, Jose Altuve and the Houston Astros take on the Toronto Blue Jays and Chris Bassitt, with the first pitch at 7:07 PM ET.
+Jose Altuve -- 0-for-4 in his most recent game -- will be in action for the Houston Astros against the Toronto Blue Jays, with Jose Berrios on the mound, on June 8 at 7:07 PM ET.

-He is back in action for the first time since June 2, when he went 0-for-4 against the Angels.
+He had a hitless performance in his most recent game (0-for-4) against the Blue Jays.

 Jose Altuve Game Info & Props vs. the Blue Jays